paulzaetta/Wind_Generation_Forecast/README.md

 ## functions_code_Matlab

 It contains the other functions that were used during this study.
-The GL_transform function corresponds to the generalised logit transform and the IGL_transform corresponds to the invers generalised logit transform.
+The GL_transform function corresponds to the generalised logit transform and the IGL_transform function corresponds to the invers generalised logit transform.